MissionMarsFourthHorizon/operation-max/exercise2-TicketSubmissionDialog.md

 ## Adaptive Cards

 You can also use an [Adaptive Cards](http://adaptivecards.io/) to show the ticket details.

-  * For Node.js you can use the [ticket.json](./assets/exercise2-TicketSubmissionDialog/ticket.json) file from the [assets](./assets) folder of this hands-on lab as explained [here](https://docs.microsoft.com/en-us/bot-framework/rest-api/bot-framework-rest-connector-add-rich-cards#adaptive-card).
+* For Node.js you can use the [ticket.json](./assets/exercise2-TicketSubmissionDialog/ticket.json) file from the [assets](./assets) folder of the [hands-on lab](https://docs.microsoft.com/en-us/bot-framework/rest-api/bot-framework-rest-connector-add-rich-cards#adaptive-card).
-  * For C#, you can use the Microsoft.AdaptiveCards NuGet package as shown [here](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-add-rich-card-attachments#a-idadaptive-carda-add-an-adaptive-card-to-a-message).
+* For C#, you can use the [Microsoft.AdaptiveCards NuGet package](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-add-rich-card-attachments#a-idadaptive-carda-add-an-adaptive-card-to-a-message).

 ## Further Challenges